 Commitments to transparency, security of funds, and compliance with regulations are the tenants to a good best practices effort, and are guiding principles that should be foremost for all providers of services to the EB-5 industry.
 While there may be outside pressures to make trade-offs for other business reasons, standing firm to these guiding principles is always the right thing to do and in the end will result in a more successful industry with higher growth and success for all.

 NES Financial welcomes your questions and opinions.
-Allow us to address your business needs by contacting us here or commenting on this post below.
+Allow us to meet your business needs by contacting us here.
 We look forward to hearing from you!